merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![E. facealis struct](images/structure-interactive-default.png)](images/structure-interactive-default.png){:.center-img .width-90}

-This is the predicted structure for gene 58.
-It's a 4-methyl-5-(beta-hydroxyethyl)thiazole kinase, and [the template protein](https://www.rcsb.org/structure/3DZV) used to model the structure was crystallized from an E. Faecalis isolate by the Joint Center for Structural Genomics.
+This is the predicted structure for `gene 58`.
+It's a 4-methyl-5-(beta-hydroxyethyl)thiazole kinase, and [the template protein](https://www.rcsb.org/structure/3DZV) used to model the structure was crystallized from an *E. faecalis* isolate by the Joint Center for Structural Genomics.
 The template shares 96.5% sequence identity with our gene, and so we are very confident in the accuracy of the predicted structure.
 Each red sphere indicates the position of a SAAV that occurred in at least one of the metagenomes.
 You can learn more about each SAAV by hovering the mouse above it.

 [![E. facealis struct](images/SAAV-hover.png)](images/SAAV-hover.png){:.center-img .width-90}